 - Down payments on equipment

-This is just a sampling of start up expenses; your own list will probably expand as soon as you start writing them down.
+Your own list will expand as soon as you start to itemize them.

 Operating expenses are the costs of keeping your business running.
-Think of these as the things you're going to have to pay each month.
+Think of these as your monthly expenses.
 Your list of operating expenses may include: